nickeubank/ds4humans/docs/_sources/20_problems_to_questions/10_solving_the_right_problem.md

 This chapter will be written as if you are the sole actor on a data science project, responsible for everything from problem articulation to execution.
 But of course, this will rarely be the case in your professional life as a data scientist, especially early in your career.
 With that in mind, in the next chapter we will turn to the topic of "Stakeholder Management" — the practice of refining your understanding of the problem to be solved with a stakeholder.

-## What *is* a Problem?
+## What *is* a "Stakeholder Problem?"

 Before I dive into the nuances of problem articulation, I should probably start by defining what I mean by "your stakeholder's problem."

 A problem, in this context, is something about the world that your stakeholder would like to be different.
 They have to make a decision about whether to authorize a new drug, but they aren't sure what the consequences of authorization would be.
 They are losing customers to a competitor.
 They are a hospital and are being regularly sued for patient falls.
 All of these are things in your stakeholder's world that they wish would change.
+And we could say their problem has been addressed when that state of the world changes, and your stakeholder is happier as a result.

 Critically, a problem isn't just something your stakeholder *wants* to be different; a stakeholder problem is something they are willing to *pay* to make different.
 After all, the time of a data scientist isn't cheap, so no stakeholder is going to be willing to hire you unless there's something they are willing to allocate resources to resolve.